boydaihungst/enhance-piper.yazi/README.md

 Available arguments for `enhance-piper` command itself:

-- `--cache-limit`: the maximum number of cached command's output, default is 100 entries.
+- `--cache-limit=N`: the maximum number of cached command's output, default is N=100 entries.
+- `--cache-max-lines=N`: Only cache if number of command's output is less than N, default is N=100000 lines.

 ## Examples